lotrbuilders/dcc/README.md

 All operations on two constants are optimized to a single constant.
 Optimizition is non optional.
 ## Installation
 Currently installation targets linux only.
 For windows users WSL works.
 Mac might work out of the box, though this has not been tested.
 First create a builddirectory(standard is ./obj).
-You can then either make all or execute run.sh.
-Both will compile everything, but the second will run a test script.
+You can then either make all or execute run.sh( mod5-run.sh for the mod5 processor).
+Both make and the .sh files will compile everything, but the .sh files will run a test script.
 After the makefile has been run there is an install.sh script, which can put the files in the correct location for a linux setup.
 To edit the locations have a look at /src/etc/dcc.c and the install.sh script.
 ## Licensing
 The compiler is licensed under GPL as shown by the license.
 The testsuite under /testing/ is licensed under MIT.